 Reason that this might be necessary: if the parent profile has a different allowed rating level for shows, you might not want children browsing the parent profile.

-Layer #2 – Setting a ratings level for a profile.
+Layer #2 – Set a Ratings Level for a Profile.

 Do you want your children viewing PG only?
 PG-13?
 Is it a kid account where you only want kid movies?
 See the image below for where you can make this decision.